- We will eat in the hotels each evening with a choice of full buffet Sri Lankan food or European.

 Sigiriya ancient rock fortress and palace is surrounded by the remains of an extensive network of gardens and reservoirs.
 It is also renowned for its ancient paintings.
 It is a UNESCO World Heritage site and has been inhabited since prehistoric times.
 It was used as a mountain monastery from the 5th century BC, with caves prepared by Buddhist monks.
 The complex was built by King Kashyapa (477 to 495 AD) and after the king’s death, was used as a Buddhist monastery until the 14th century.

 Polonnaruwa is the second ancient city of Sri Lanka and is one of the best archaeological relic sites in Asia.
 In 1982, the site was given UNESCO World Heritage status.
 The ruins consist of dagobas, monastic buildings and rock statues.
-Polonnaruwa is also the location of Sri Lanka’s largest tank, the local name for reservoir.
+Polonnaruwa is also the location of Sri Lanka’s largest tank, the local name for the reservoir.
 Many Sri Lanka tanks are over 1500 years old.

 Minneriya National Park was designated as a national park in 1997, having been originally declared a wildlife sanctuary in 1938.
 The Park is important as the wildlife catchment area of ancient Minneriya tank (reservoir), built by King Mahasen in the third century AD.